jenpennen/jennycho/src/content/work/pantheon.md

 ## Background

-[**Develop For Good**](https://www.developforgood.org/) is a 501(c)(3) nonprofit organization dedicated to empowering underserved and underrepresented college students.
-Founded in March 2020 by Stanford students Mary Zhu and Amay Aggarwal, DFG was established to support nonprofits struggling with digital access during the COVID-19 pandemic.
-By providing opportunities to work on real-world technical projects for nonprofits, DFG aims to bridge the digital divide and promote meaningful volunteer experiences.
+[**Develop For Good (DFG)**](https://www.developforgood.org/) is a 501(c)(3) nonprofit organization dedicated to bridging the digital divide in the nonprofit sector and volunteerism by providing opportunities for underserved and underrepresented college students to build real-world technical products for nonprofits.
+Over the past few years, DFG has faced a growing interest from many students and organizations seeking technical opportunities and digital services.

 ## My Work

-I joined Develop For Good as a software engineer in March 2023.
-Alongside fellow engineer Anish Sinha, we identified a critical need for a dedicated cloud infrastructure to support DFG's growing demand among students and nonprofits. **In August 2023, we proposed a series of Cloud and AI initiatives to DFG Founder Mary Zhu, which ultimately led to the creation of Pantheon** (learn more about it [here](https://jennycho.web.app/blog/securing-and-scaling-identity-management)).
-As a founding designer and engineer, I spearheaded the design strategy and frontend engineering for DFG's internal services, and continue to work on Pantheon to this date.
+In August 2023, fellow engineer Anish Sinha and I proposed a series of Cloud and AI initiatives to DFG Founder Mary Zhu, which ultimately led to the creation of Pantheon (learn more about it [**here**](/blog/securing-and-scaling-identity-management)).
+As a founding designer and engineer, **I spearheaded the design strategy and frontend engineering for DFG's internal services**, and currently lead the UX and frontend team for Pantheon.

 ## Observation